FormShantonu/NodeJs/node_interview_note.md

   2. Scalability: Can handle high loads by distributing event processing across multiple processes or machines.
   3. Modularity: Encourages the development of loosely coupled, reusable components.
   4. Real-time updates: Enables applications to respond immediately to changes in data or user interactions.
+* Key components:
+  1. Event emitter : A machanism that generates and emits events.
+  2. Event listener : A function that is executed when a specific event occurs.
+  3. Event queue : A data structure that stores events waiting to be processed.
+  4. Event loop : A machanism that continuously checks the event queue and executes the appropriate listeners.

+* Event in Node js:
+  1. Core concept : Events are signals that indicate a change in the state of an object or system.

+* Event Types :
+  1. System events: Triggered by the operating system Node.js environment (e.g., 'exit', 'error').
+  2. Custom events: Created by developers to represent specific actions or conditions within their applications.

+* Event listeners:
+  1. Registered using the on() method: emitter.on('event_name', listenerFunction);

+* Event emission:
+  1. Triggered using the emit() method: emitter.emit('event_name', arg1, arg2, ...);

+* Example:
+'''
+  const EventEmitter = require('events');

+  class MyEmitter extends EventEmitter {}

+  const myEmitter = new MyEmitter();

+  myEmitter.on('event', (arg1, arg2) => {
+      console.log('An event occurred!');
+      console.log(arg1, arg2);
+  });

+  myEmitter.emit('event', 'Hello', 'world');
+'''

+In this example:

+  1. MyEmitter is a custom event emitter class
+  2. An event listener is attached to the 'event' event.
+  3. The 'event' is emitted with arguments 'Hello' and 'world'.
+  4. The event listener is executed, printing the arguments to the console.

+* Key points to remember:
+  1. Event-driven architecture is a powerful paradigm for building scalable, responsive applications.
+  2. Node.js provides a built-in EventEmitter class for creating and managing events.
+  3. Events are fundamental to the asynchronous nature of Node.js.
+  4. By understanding events and event-driven principles, you can effectively leverage the power of Node.js for building efficient and scalable applications.

 >What does the runtime environment mean in Node.js?

 The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.